mugetsu/ash/README.md

 ## Roadmap

-* Grunt tasks to be polished.
+* Create a flow for Grunt Bower dist files to public assets
-* Standard code snippets for example, Validation.. etc.

 ## Contributors